Last night as darkness fell, Greenwood Cemetery was seemingly deserted, all the employees gone for the day, the gates locked.

 “Thank you, Bob Barker. . . .
 Sorry.
 Habit.
 Thank you, Mr. Bailey.
 Ladies and gentlemen, make the most of this Halloween Hoedown.
 Find your family members.
 Greet old friends, make new ones.
 Tonight our food and music will be provided by a few of Greenwood’s own residents.
 We thank them.
 Eat all you want because you won’t put on a pound.
 Dance as if you were lighter than air because tonight you are!
 I will make public announcements as needed throughout the night.
 We all have to be back in our eternal resting places by midnight.
 I’ll let you know when the party’s over.”

 Amon Carter, firing his pistols: “Yippie for Fort Worth, yippie for Greenwood, yippie for Halloween!”

-“It was just a joke, ladies.
-Jeez.
-You’re nagging me for joking that you nagged me!
+Carter ducked his head defensively : “Jeez, ladies, it was just a joke.
+You’re nagging me in death for joking that you nagged me in life!
 Gimme a break.
 What part of ‘Till death do us part’ don’t you understand?”